coveo/cli/packages/cli/core/README.md

 DESCRIPTION
   Deploy your search application to the Coveo infrastructure.
-Them target `config` if present, must contain the following parameters:
+The target `config` if present, must contain the following parameters:

 {
   "name": "The name of the hosted search page.",